leonribeiro/leonribeiro/README.md

 Here are some ideas to get you started:

-- :hammer_and_wrench: I’m working on building some personal projects.
+- :hammer_and_wrench: I’m working on building some personal projects like Android apps and ecommerces.
 - :gear: I’m currently learning Linux, Web Development, Web Design, Mobile and PWA.
 - :water_buffalo: I’m looking to collaborate on open source projects.
 - :penguin: Fun fact: I use arch btw